PureMVC/puremvc-ruby-demo-wxruby-employeeadmin/readme.txt

 - Open the terminal/command prompt and type "gem install wxruby"

 4. You will need puremvc-ruby installed
-- Open the terminal/command prompt and type "gem install puremvc-ruby"
+- Open the terminal/command prompt and type "gem install PureMVC_Ruby"

 5. Run the Employee Demo
 - The Employee Demo can be run by navigating to the project directory and typing "ruby init.rb"